- What Is

 What are causes and risk factors for triple-negative breast cancer?

-The following are risk factors for any type of breast cancer, including triple-negative breast cancer:
+The following are causes and risk factors for any type of breast cancer, including triple-negative breast cancer:

 - Increasing age